xpdota/triggevent-site/pages/Automarkers.md

 ![Automarkers Config Panel](auto-marks.png)

+Automarkers in Triggevent can use classic-style macros, [Telesto](Telesto-Support.md), or [PostNamazu](PostNamazu.md).
+PostNamazu and Telesto-based
-Automarkers in Triggevent can use classic-style macros, or [Telesto](Telesto-Support.md).
-Telesto-based automarks can use any available marker (attack, bind, ignore, shapes).
+automarks can use any available marker (attack, bind, ignore, shapes).
 Macro-based markers will only work for applying sequential 'attack' markers (e.g. attack1, attack2, and attack3 for UWU Titan Gaols).

-Generally, Telesto is the preferred method, but I will go over both options.
+The option to use Macros is mostly provided for users who wish to quickly and painlessly switch from an existing solution that also uses keyboard macros.
+Telesto is generally preferred, but PostNamazu may soon become the preferred method.

+## Telesto Setup

+Follow the instructions on the [Telesto Support](Telesto-Support.md) page.
+There are no other settings needed.

+## PostNamazu Setup

+Follow the instructions on the [PostNamazu Support](PostNamazu.md) page.
+There are no other settings needed.

 ## Macro Setup

+Remember - macros are NOT the preferred way.
+This is provided for legacy compatibility!

 To set up the gaol macros (or whatever you plan to use automarkers for), create eight macros of this form: